 Most business interruption polices have a list of dangers that they’ll cover.
-But notifiable diseases aren’t usually considered a peril, so they’re unlikely to cover Coronavirus.
+But notifiable diseases aren’t usually considered a peril, so they’re unlikely to cover coronavirus.

-If you do have cover for infectious diseases, there’ll usually be a list specifying which ones are covered – Coronavirus is a new risk and it won’t be listed, so it won’t be covered.
+If you do have cover for infectious diseases, there’ll usually be a list specifying which ones are covered – coronavirus is a new risk and it won’t be listed, so it won’t be covered.

-However, some infectious disease clauses are more general and so could include Coronavirus.
+However, some infectious disease clauses are more general and so could include coronavirus.
 Get in touch with your insurer or broker for personalised advice.

 You can, but a lot of insurers have removed this cover from their policies recently.
-For those that still offer it, it’s very unlikely that they’ll cover you for Coronavirus-related claims.
+For those that still offer it, it’s very unlikely that they’ll cover you for coronavirus-related claims.

 At the end of this payment holiday you’ll need to agree a repayment plan with your lender, if you’ve taken a break from payments.
-And your tenants will too.

-For new policies, a lot of insurers are no longer offering cover for rental arrears, due to the Coronavirus outbreak.
+For new policies, a lot of insurers are no longer offering cover for rental arrears, due to the coronavirus outbreak.

 As long as your tenants are well you can carry out routine inspections and repairs as normal, while practising social distancing.